skydoves/landscapist/README.md

     implementation "com.github.skydoves:landscapist-fresco:<version>"
 }
 ```
-> Note: `Landscapist-Fresco` includes version `2.6.0` of Fresco.
+> **Note**: `Landscapist-Fresco` includes version `2.6.0` of Fresco.
 So please make sure your project is using the same Fresco version or exclude the Fresco dependency to adapt yours.
 Also, please make sure the Jetpack Compose version on the [release page](https://github.com/skydoves/Landscapist/releases).

 ### Setup
 To get started, you should set up `Fresco` with [ImagePipelineConfig](https://frescolib.org/docs/configure-image-pipeline.html) in your `Application` class.
 Generally, it's recommended initializing with  `OkHttpImagePipelineConfigFactory`.
 Also, you can customize caching, networking, and thread pool strategies with your own `ImagePipelineConfig`.
 For more details, you can check out [Using Other Network Layers](https://frescolib.org/docs/using-other-network-layers.html#using-okhttp).